jbiason/blog/content/reviews/books/one-day-on-mars.md

 actual title, but actual feeling given by the author), is being terraformed.
-But rebels, which think America diverted from the forefathers ideals, think it's better to move to somewhere else and make the "REAL AMERICA" (again, not actual title in the title, but feeling given by the rebel characters).
+But rebels, which think America diverted from the forefathers ideals, think it's better to move to somewhere else and make the "REAL AMERICA" (again, not actual description in the book, but feeling given by the rebel characters).

 What happens is a clusterfuck of information and lack of information at the same time: It starts with one event, in which the backstory is giving in long,